Mouod59/server/README.md

 # server

 this is simple script that you can start `php` , `python` , `node.js` , `mysql database` server.
-once you start server , for next time it won't ask you for _root directory_ and _port_ and it use your first time information.
+once you start server , for next time it won't ask you for _root directory_ and _port_ , it use your first time information.
 you can change this information in settings

 ![alt screenshots](IMG_20200530_153842_618.jpg)